 Where they’re found

-The Plains Mouse (Pseudomys australis) was once widespread throughout the arid and semi-arid regions of Australia.
-Since European settlement its range has declined by 50-90% and it is now restricted to the gibber (stone-covered) plains of the Lake Eyre Basin in northern South Australia and the Southern Northern Territory.
-It is now presumed extinct in Queensland and was last recorded in Western Australia in 1969.
+The plains mouse was once widespread in the arid and semi-arid regions of Australia.
+Since European settlement, its range has declined by 50 to 90% and it is now restricted to the gibber (stone-covered) plains of northern SA and southern NT.

-The Plains Mouse mainly eats grass seeds, but will also eat other plant material, insects and small reptiles.
-The Plains Mouse is able to survive without drinking, obtaining all its water requirements from its food.
+Plains mice mainly eat grass seeds, but also eat other plant material, insects and small reptiles.
+The plains mouse is able to survive without drinking – obtaining all its water from food.

-The Plains Mouse follows a boom and bust cycle, with breeding occurring primarily after rainfall when there is an increase in food availability.
-As conditions deteriorate, populations can decline rapidly as food resources diminish.
-Litter sizes are usually three to four.
-Weaning takes place 28 days after birth.
+Breeding occurs primarily after rainfall when there is an increase in food availability.
+As conditions deteriorate, populations can decline rapidly.
+Litter sizes are usually three to four, with weaning taking place 28 days after birth.